 b) by carrying out studies without limit of frequency range and adopting recommendations on radiocommunication matters.

 A1.1.2 The Radiocommunication Sector works through World Radiocommunication Conferences (WRC) and Regional Radiocommunication Conferences (RRC), the Radio Regulations Board (RRB), RA, SGs, the CPM, the RAG, other groups and the Radiocommunication Bureau (BR), headed by the elected Director.
 This Resolution deals with the RA, the SGs, the RAG, the CPM and other groups of the Radiocommunication Sector.
-A1.2 The Radiocommunication Assembly A1.2.1 Functions A1.2.1.1 The RA shall:
+A1.2 The Radiocommunication Assembly A1.2.1 Functions A1.2.1.1 The RA in undertaking the duties assigned to it in Article 13 of the ITU Constitution, Article 8 of the ITU Convention and the General Rules of conferences, assemblies and meetings of the Union shall:

 a) consider the reports of the Director of the BR (hereinafter, the Director) and of the Chairmen of the SGs, the Chairman of the CPM, the Chairman of the RAG pursuant to No. 160I of the Convention and the Chairman of the CCV;